 This effect on patient outcome is a classic pattern for cancer immunotherapy with checkpoint blockade.
 Response rate and PFS are measurements that are very relevant to chemotherapy, but they are not as relevant to cancer immunotherapies where what is impacted more noticeably is overall survival and the long tail of the curve.

 With two approved anti-PD–1 monotherapies in SCCHN, the next challenge has now become how can we improve on monotherapy by boosting the number of PRs to CRs potentially improving long term outcomes and/or turn non-responders into responders?
 This is the stage we are at in many tumour types now.

 Combination approaches are believed to be the way forward, which is why we anticipated with great interest the lirilumab plus nivolumab head & neck combination data presented this past weekend at the 2016 Society for Immunotherapy of Cancer (SITC) meeting at National Harbor, MD.
 The presentation is available for download on the Innate Pharma website.
 The data raises numerous questions and scenarios that can be considered…

 - Are the data exciting, encouraging or disappointing?

 - Are the results enough to give confidence if a phase 3 trial with the combination were to follow?

 To address these questions and other critical issues – including red and green flags – we took a deep dive into the data in the context of scientific facts and explored the landscape carefully.

-To learn more insights, Subscribers can log in below or you can sign-up via the blue box for more details…
+To learn more insights, Subscribers can log in for more details…